operable/cog/README.md

 * [Installation Guide](https://cog-book.operable.io/#_installation_guide) - You want Cog, now go here to start installing it.
 * [Development Guide](https://github.com/operable/cog/blob/master/DEVELOP.md)
-* [Cog Book](https://cog-book.operable.io) - Our new book that includes the above mentioned Installation Guide and a chapter on Command Bundle Writing.
+* [Cog Book](https://cog-book.operable.io) - This is Cog's Documentation!
+Our new book that includes the above mentioned Installation Guide and a chapter on Command Bundle Writing.
-* [Documentation](http://docs.operable.io) - All about Cog that isn't covered in the book, yet.
 * [Bundle Warehouse](https://bundles.operable.io/) - Install one of these bundles on Cog and/or create your own command bundle and upload it here.

 ## Status